Nuclei - Automated Vulnerability Scanning Tool

 Conclusion

-Nuclei is a powerful and customizable vulnerability scanner based on YAML-based templates and able to find security issues in Networks, Web Applications, DNS based misconfiguration etc. If you have not used this tool yet, I recommend to add this tool in your arsenal.
-This is basic tutorial but enough to start with nuclei.
+Nuclei is a powerful and customizable vulnerability scanner based on YAML-based templates and is able to find security issues in Networks, Web Applications, DNS-based misconfiguration etc. If you have not used this tool yet, I recommend adding this tool to your arsenal.
+This is a basic tutorial but enough to start with nuclei.
 If you are interested in referring in-depth guide, visit the official documentation of nuclei.

 Subscribe us to receive more such articles updates in your email.